-How Big Is the ‘Lemons’ Problem?
-Historical Evidence From French Appellation Wines
+How Big is the “Lemons” Problem?
+Historical Evidence from French Wines

 Keywords: asymmetric information, quality uncertainty, wine, France, appellation

 JEL Classification: D82, N54, Q18